 How Much is Too Much?

-A good rule of thumb for mulch depth is to maintain a 2-3″ covering over the soil.
+A good rule of thumb for mulch on a commercial property is to maintain a 2-3″ covering over the soil.
 The most popular material used for mulch is wood, but there are other materials, like stone or rubber that also do the job.
 Stone and rubber tend to be easy to measure and fairly consistent in depth from year to year, but wood mulch breaks down over time.
 Decomposing mulch returns humus to the soil which adds beneficial nutrients back into the landscape.
-For the plants – that’s a good thing.
-But if you’re trying to measure depth, it makes things a little tricky.
+For the plants that’s a good thing, but if you’re trying to measure depth it makes things a little challenging.